 Somehow, in the midst of the hysteria, I heard someone say, “Paw Paw shot himself.”

 The crushing weight of the news collapsed my knees from underneath me.
 I fell in our yard as confusion mixed with heartache to create a nauseating sensation.
-I wanted to yell.
-I wanted to cry.
-I wanted to throw up.
+I wasn’t sure if I should yell, if I should cry, or if I should throw up.
 Somewhere inside I hoped that this was all a mistake, that somehow, this wasn’t real.

 In moments that seemed like hours, we learned that Paw Paw was still alive, but on life support.
 To this day, I’m not sure how I gathered the strength, but I went with my dad to see his father.
 Fear filled my young, nineteen-year old mind, but I stood by my father as we went into the trauma unit to see Paw Paw.